-Serve a 'company's coming' meal to your family on a weeknight with these tender, delicious Dutch Oven chicken breasts.
-There are plenty of healthy vegetables and herbs adding to the flavor.
-Dinner is on the table in less than an hour.
+Serve a 'company's coming' meal to your family any night of the week with these tender, delicious Dutch Oven Chicken Breast.
+There are plenty of vegetables and herbs adding to the flavor.
+A tasty chicken dinner is on the table with very little effort in less than an hour.

 Why this recipe is just so good...

-- This is a simple, one pot, easy to prepare recipe.
-I love having that comforting feeling of being able to smell a healthy dinner cooking.
-The chicken breasts cook in under 40 minutes.
-If your family likes dark meat as well, just add in some chicken thighs.
+- If your family likes dark meat as well, just add in some chicken thighs.
 They will take a few minutes longer to cook.

-- When you cook meat in a Dutch oven is also know as braising.
-When you braise the chicken it just means you briefly brown the meat and then cook it in a covered pot in the oven.
+- When you cook chicken breast in Dutch oven, it is also know as braising.
+Braising the chicken it just means you briefly brown the meat and then cook it in liquid in a covered pot in the oven.

 - The vegetables are savory and delicious from the herbs and meat juices.
 But they are not mushy and still have a bite to them.

-- If you are a fan of dutch oven recipes, try my Mediterranean Chicken Breasts, Pork Tenderloin, Corned Beef or Pork Chops.
+- If you are a fan of dutch oven recipes, try my Mediterranean Chicken Breasts, Pork Tenderloin, Corned Beef, Pot Roast or Pork Chops or Chicken Thighs.

 Ingredient Notes

 - We are using bone in, skin on chicken breasts for this recipe.
-What do most people complain about when eating chicken breasts??
+What do most people complain about when eating boneless chicken breasts??
 Dried out and bland chicken!!
-Using bone in chicken with the skin is one of the best ways to ensure that your chicken will be juicy and not dried out.
+Using bone in chicken pieces with the skin is one of the best ways to ensure that your chicken will be tender and juicy and not dried out.

-- Butter and herbs are the secret to juicy, delicious chicken.
+- Butter and herbs are the secret to juicy chicken breasts.
 Rubbing butter and herbs under and on top of the skin will give tons of flavor and crisp up that skin.
 I'm using my Basil butter which I alway keep a batch in the freezer.
 You can use any type of butter for this recipe.

-- If you would like to add different vegetables you can try some baby potatoes or chopped sweet potatoes, turnips or rutabaga.
+- If you would like to add different vegetables you can try some baby potatoes or chopped sweet potatoes, turnips or rutabaga or any of your favorite vegetables.

-- Fresh herbs are always best but if unavailable, use the dried version, only a little is needed because the dried is concentrated.
+- We are using thyme and rosemary sprigs for extra flavor.
+Fresh herbs are always best but if unavailable, use the dried version, only a little is needed because the dried is concentrated.
 Red or yellow sliced onions also are added to this recipe.

-- Rub some butter and seasonings under and on top of skin of the chicken.
+- Season the chicken breasts.
+Rub some butter and seasonings under and on top of the skin of the chicken.

-- Heat some oil in the Dutch oven over medium flame and brown the chicken on each side for about 2-3 minutes.
+- Heat some oil in the Dutch oven over medium-high heat and brown the chicken on each side for about 2-3 minutes.

-- Add vegetables and herbs to the chicken in the Dutch oven and roast in a 425°F oven for 15 minutes.
-Turn down oven to 375°F for another 15 minutes or until meat thermometer registers 165°F.
+- Add vegetables, broth and herbs to the chicken to the pot.
+Place the Dutch oven in a 425°F preheated oven for 15 minutes.
+Turn down the temperature to 375°F and roast for another 15 minutes or until and instant-read thermometer registers 165°F.

 - If vegetables are not soft enough, remove chicken to plate and cover with aluminum foil.
 Cook vegetables until they are tender-crisp or to your preference.